Chevrolet 153 4-cylinder engine: Vortec 3000

-GM produced a variant of the 153 for use in industrial and marine applications, with the Brazilian version's larger 4 in bore and a longer 3.6 in stroke.
+GM produced a variant of the 153 for use in industrial and marine applications, with the Mexican version's larger 4 in bore and a longer 3.6 in stroke.
 The resulting 181 cuin engine, branded the Vortec 3000, was never installed in passenger cars.

-Later variants of the Vortec 3000 had modified cylinder heads where machined bosses were drilled for use with multipoint fuel injection.
+Later variants of the Vortec 3000 had modified cylinder heads where machined bosses were drilled for use with single-point fuel injection.